★ Rock Cellar is solely and independently responsible for its own privacy practices. No subscriber is responsible for Rock Cellar’s privacy practices.

-Rock Cellar also partners with third parties to help us track and understand your activity on the Rock Cellar Site, how you interact with Rock Cellar’s social media, and how you find or may be referred to the Rock Cellar Site.
+Wealso partners with third parties to help us track and understand your activity on the Rock Cellar Site, how you interact with Rock Cellar’s social media, and how you find or may be referred to the Rock Cellar Site.

-when necessary for system administration, security, and integrity to ensure the Rock Cellar Site works properly for you.
+When necessary for system administration, security, and integrity to ensure the Rock Cellar Site works properly for you.
 Without these technologies, the Rock Cellar Site may not function correctly;

 to enable analytics, performance and functionality, to help Rock Cellar gather information about how visitors use the Rock Cellar Site and monitor Rock Cellar Site performance, and to enhance your experience by recognizing whether you have visited the Rock Cellar Site before and may have any personal preferences; and